meta-rust/meta-rust/README.md

  - MACHINE="beaglebone" (TARGET_SYS=arm-poky-linux-gnueabi)
  - Building rust-native, rust-cross, rust-hello-world, cargo-native
- - Running/using all of these except rust-hello-world
+ - Running/using all of these (including rust-hello-world)

 ## What doesn't: